-Community Violence Support Services: Launched in 2018 with federal VOCA funding, CVSS provides crisis intervention, case management, and clinical services to youth and families impacted by violence.
-Additional services include: grief and loss groups for young men and parents whose children have been victims of violence, safety relocations, creation of community healing spaces, and participation in the Austin Response Team, designed to anticipate and address violent situations before they occur and provide resources and support if necessary.
+CVSS provides crisis intervention, case management, and clinical services to youth and families impacted by violence.
+Additional services include grief and loss groups for young men and parents whose children have been victims of violence, safety relocations, creation of community healing spaces, and participation in the Austin Response Team, designed to anticipate and address violent situations before they occur and provide resources and support if necessary.

-BUILDing Family Connections: Launched with private funding, BFC helps BUILD address an ongoing challenge—engaging parents and guardians of our gang- and justice-involved youth.
-For BFC, our Intervention and Mental Health Program teams partner to provide a series of workshops, including Know Your Teen, an overview of child development stages and critical milestones designed to help parent's recognize, understand, and effectively address typical behaviors in their young person, and Know Your Rights, making parents aware of their rights around school disciplinary cases, including suspension and expulsion, as well as special education needs, and ensuring that caregivers are able to secure additional school services for their youth.
-A third workshop walks parents through information about the juvenile justice system and court process.
+BUILDing Family Connections: Engages parents and guardians of gang- and justice-involved youth.
+Our Intervention and Mental Health Program teams collaborate to provide workshops, including Know Your Teen, Know Your Rights and a workshop with information about the juvenile justice system and court process.
 Finally, BFC holds social events for families to come together, support, and share their experiences and advice with others experiencing similar issues.